ruizleandro/Risk-Management-with-LightGBM/README.md

 ### Evaluation Metrics

 The final results were:
-1. The accuracy of prediction is: 0.7988165680473372
+1. The accuracy of prediction is: 0.8017751479289941
-2. The roc_auc_score of prediction is: 0.5
+2. The roc_auc_score of prediction is: 0.5953703703703704
 3. The null accuracy is: 0.7988165680473372

-As the accuracy of prediction and the null accuracy are the same, this means that the model predicted all the samples with the most common target label.
-This can be explained knowing that the dataset used to train the model was very small.
-But at least now I know how to use LightGBM and how to tune his parameters.
+The final accuracy of the model is 0.802.
+It is not the most accurate model but is enough for the small dataset that I used for the train stage.

+## Future Work
+The next time, I could use a bigger dataset so we can be able to see the real capalbiites of this algorithm.